- Specific Job Requirements

 Who deals with dead bodies in hospitals?

-Forensic pathologists, also known as medical examiners, are often the people who deal with dead bodies in hospitals.
-These individuals will perform autopsies to help determine the cause and manner of death whether that was an accident, homicide, or from natural causes.
+Forensic pathologists, also known as medical examiners, are typically the professionals who handle deceased bodies in hospitals, performing autopsies to determine the cause and manner of death.

 References